MikeHongyuanFan/LifeTechBackend/Backend/README.md

 ## 📄 License

-This project is proprietary software for Tycoon Financial Platform.
+This project is proprietary software for Finance Financial Platform.

 ## 📞 Support